-5The first presentation of the topic occurs in Quaestio XXI of B.Lonergan, Divinarum Personarum Conceptio Analogica, Gregorian University Press, 1957.
+5. The first presentation of the topic occurs in Quaestio XXI of B Lonergan, Divinarum Personarum Conceptio Analogica (Rome: Gregorian University Press, 1957).
 It is repeated in the later version of the same work, De Deo Trino II.
-Pars Systematica, 1964, which is now available in English from University of Toronto Press, 2007 as The Triune God.
+Pars Systematica, 1964, which is now available in English as Collected Works of Lonergan, volume 12, The Triune God: Systematics, translated by Michael G Shields, edited by Robert M Doran and H Daniel Monsour (Toronto: University of Toronto Press, 2007).

-human history that has its ontogenetic parallel.6 This view solves a problem both in the thinking of Jaspers and in Lonergan's reflections on the second stage of meaning.
+ontogenetic parallel.
+This view solves a problem both in the thinking of Jaspers and in Lonergan's reflections on the second stage of meaning.

 First, there was Jasper's problematic view.
-In his Origins and Goals of History he placed a basic axis of history in the period between 800 and 200 B.C. when humans reached significant differentiation in Greece, Persia, Israel, India and China.
+In his Origins and Goals of History he placed a basic axis of history in the period between 800 and 200 BCE when humans reached significant differentiation in Greece, Persia, Israel, India and China.
 In the context of a later discussion of a contemporary culture, he raised the question of a second axial period.
-Toynbee took issue with Jaspers in his last work, Mankind and Mother Earth: "It would be misleading to set a chronological limit to the Axial Age that excluded the two mighty epigoni (i.e. Jesus and Muhammad) of Zarathustra and 'Deutero-Isaiah'.
+Toynbee took issue with Jaspers in his last work, Mankind and Mother Earth:

+It would be misleading to set a chronological limit to the Axial Age that excluded the two mighty epigoni (i.e. Jesus and Muhammad) of Zarathustra and 'Deutero-Isaiah'.
 Thus the Axis Age expands from a period of about 120 years to one of about seventeen centuries running from circa 1060 B.C. down to A.D.
-632, which is the date of the Prophet Muhammad's death."
+632, which is the date of the Prophet Muhammad's death.

 In the fourth volume of his work Order and History, entitled The Ecumenic Age, Eric Voegelin moves to a fuller view of the historical process which resembles broadly the one I propose here.
 A central feature of Voegelin's view is his emphasis on the 'In-Betweenness' of human existence, to which he gives the name Metaxy.
-There is an emergence of a tension of "In-Betweenness" that Voegelin primarily associates with the noetic differentiation in the Greek tradition and the pneumatic differentiation in the Hebrew tradition.
-Clearly, Voegelin would consider this emergence into consciousness as axial in some temporal sense, so meshing his problem with ours, and it seems to me that a key pointer to the resolution of the debate regarding the meaning of axiality lies
+There is an emergence of a tension of 'In-Betweenness' that Voegelin primarily associates with the noetic differentiation in the Greek tradition and the pneumatic differentiation in the Hebrew tradition.
+Clearly, Voegelin would consider this emergence into consciousness as axial in some temporal sense, so meshing his problem with ours, and it seems to me that a key pointer to the resolution of the debate regarding the meaning of axiality lies in his recurring questioning of the meaning of modernity.
+So, in noting the parallel falsifications of history in the Sumerian King List and in Hegel's Philosophy of History, Voegelin is led to query: 'And what is modern about modern mind, one may

-6One may think thus, ontogenetically and phylogenetically, of the claim of Lonergan in Insight regarding metaphysics as latent, problematic, explicit: see the index under Metaphysics, Latent.
+6. One may think thus, ontogenetically and phylogenetically, of the claim of Lonergan in Insight regarding metaphysics as latent, problematic, explicit: see the index under Metaphysics, Latent.

-7K.Jaspers, The Origins and Goal of History, London, 1953, chapter 1.
+7. Karl Jaspers, The Origin and Goal of History (London: Routledge & Kegan Paul, 1953), chapter 1.